xcat2/confluent-docs/docs/miscellaneous/confluentcumulus.md

     # ssh -t cumulus@r4c1 sudo apt install ~cumulus/affluent_*.deb

-Note that if the installation occured after confluent tried to interrogate the switch, you may need to restart confluent:
+Note that if the installation occurred after confluent tried to interrogate the switch, you may need to restart confluent:

     # systemctl restart confluent